neoforged/.github/primers/1.21.2/index.md

     - `Animal`
         - `createAnimalAttributes` - Creates the attribute supplier for animals.
         - `playEatingSound` - Plays the sound an animal makes while eating.
+    - `Bee#isNightOrRaining` - Returns whether the current level has sky light and is either at night or raining.
     - `Cat#isLyingOnTopOfSleepingPlayer` - Returns whether the cat is on top of a sleeping player.
+    - `Salmon#getSalmonScale` - Returns the scale factor to apply to the entity's bounding box.
     - `Wolf#DEFAULT_TAIL_ANGLE` - Returns the default tail angle of the wolf.
 - `net.minecraft.world.entity.boss.enderdragon.DragonFlightHistory` - Holds the y and rotation of the dragon when flying through the sky.
 Used for animating better motion of the dragon's parts.
 - `net.minecraft.world.entity.player`